 Take in a romantic sunrise

-Begin your love-filled journey through the City of Brotherly Love by watching the sun rise from one of Philadelphia’s top vantage points.
+A sunrise sets the mood for a romantic day ahead.
+Begin your love-filled journey by watching the sunrise from one of Philadelphia’s top vantage points.
 For scenic views of the Delaware River, Race Street Pier is an intimate spot for picnics and watching the sun rise, just under the Benjamin Franklin Bridge.
 Along Philadelphia’s other river, the Schuylkill, watch the sun ascend above the Center City skyscrapers from a picturesque perch on the South Street Bridge.
 Or, start the day with a breakfast picnic high atop Belmont Plateau in West Fairmount Park, which presents stunning views of the surrounding park space as the sun rises over the downtown skyline in the distance.
+These views are so beautiful, you may have trouble focusing on your amore.

 A selfie and stroll around LOVE Park

-No visit to Philadelphia is complete without a stop at the famous LOVE Park, located in the heart of the city and just steps away from City Hall.
-Formally known as John F. Kennedy Plaza, the half-acre park is now affectionately referred to as LOVE Park thanks to Robert Indiana’s LOVE statue.
+No visit to Philadelphia is complete without a stop at the famous LOVE Park, located in the heart of Center City just steps away from City Hall.
+Officially known as John F. Kennedy Plaza, the half-acre park is now affectionately referred to as LOVE Park thanks to Robert Indiana’s iconic LOVE statue.
 The quintessential public art piece, which was placed in the park as part of the nation’s Bicentennial celebration in 1976, is one of the most photographed spots in the city.
-After snapping a selfie with your loved one at the LOVE statue, take a stroll along the scenic Benjamin Franklin Parkway — passing yet another of Indiana’s romantic sculptures along the way — to eventually arrive at the green beginnings of Fairmount Park.
+After snapping a selfie with your loved one at the LOVE statue, take a stroll along the scenic Benjamin Franklin Parkway — passing other inspiring sculptures and statues along the way — to eventually arrive at the green beginnings of Fairmount Park.

 Admire love letters painted on buildings throughout West Philadelphia